Where Learning is Child's Play! ®

 Our observation and assessment system is closely tied to this framework to ensure that our teachers are consistently working with the children to help them meet their goals and are attentively documenting their successes.

 The Children’s Workshop values and respects the well-being of all children, their families, and staff members.
-We are proud to feature a positive behavior support model called The Children's Workshop Ways in our schools.
+We are proud to feature the Workshop Ways™ positive behavior support model!

-Our “Workshop Ways” is a model we proudly use and implement to ensure the social, emotional, developmental, and behavioral success for all children in our early learning centers.
+The Workshop Ways™ Rules model is a system we implemented to ensure the social, emotional, developmental, and behavioral success for all children in our early learning centers.

-This behavioral support model is based upon a research-based, nation wide initiative known as Positive Behavior Intervention & Support initiative (PBIS).
-We value the extreme importance for all children to gain the social and emotional skills they need in order to be successful life long learners.
-Our “Workshop Ways” model is a support system we believe provides all children with the opportunity to do so as well.
-Our system also offers a holistic approach to developing and understanding why children may engage in problem behavior and strategies for preventing it both within early childhood centers and at home as well.
-Parent involvement and support is a huge part of the success of Workshop Ways.
+This behavioral support model is based on a research-based, nationwide initiative known as Positive Behavior Intervention & Support initiative (PBIS).
+We value the extreme importance for all children to gain the social and emotional skills they need in order to be successful lifelong learners.
+Our Workshop Ways™ model offers a holistic approach to developing and understanding why children may engage in problem behavior and strategies for preventing it both within early childhood centers and at home as well.
+Parent involvement and support is a huge part of the success of this model.

-We have implemented Workshop Ways in all of our early learning centers.
-Check out this Press Release from when we started the program and hear parent testimonials about our continued success with the program.
+We have implemented the Workshop Ways™ model in all of our early learning schools.
+Check out this press release from when we started the program and hear parent testimonials about our continued success with the program.

-To learn more about Workshop Ways and PBIS, please visit the PBIS Overview.
+To learn more about the Workshop Ways™ core values and PBIS, please visit their website!